-For the first quarter of 2016, we generated profit of $100 million, compared to profit of $124 million for the first quarter of 2015.
-The
+For the nine months ended September 30, 2019, we generated profit of $190 million, compared to a loss of $250 million for the

 Liquidity and Credit Facilities

-We have a $550 million senior secured revolving credit facility provided by a syndicate of lenders, which matures on December 16,
+We have a senior secured credit agreement provided by a syndicate of lenders that includes a $1,500 million revolving credit facility,

-We also have two accounts receivable securitization programs (one in the U.S. and one in Canada) with maximum funding of $225
+We have two accounts receivable securitization programs with combined maximum funding availability of $175 million at

-Our senior secured revolving credit facility and our accounts receivable securitization programs are governed by a maximum senior
+Our senior secured credit agreement and our accounts receivable securitization programs are governed by financial covenants,

 NOVA Chemicals Corporation (the “Company”) no longer makes its financial statements available to the general public.
 However, (1) holders of notes of the Company, (2) bona fide prospective investors who are either qualified institutional buyers or are non-US persons, (3) securities analysts, or (4) market makers in Company notes, can access Company information through the Company’s password-protected online data system.
 If you are included in any one of the above categories and wish to view Company information, please contact Carolyn Rose per the contact information provided below.
 Prior to providing log-in details, Ms. Rose may require proof that you fall within one of the above categories and are entitled to access to the data site.